 Useful assignments: The effort you put into getting a degree represents a significant portion of your life and a very large proportion of time not obligated to family or employer.
 As such it's precious, and the time spent on assignments should reflect that value.
 So I strive to help you to do useful assignments.
 But this does require you to reflect on what would be of value.

-Adaptable syllabus: One way I try to provide the opportunity for students to maximize the value of the course is through a flexible, adaptable syllabus.
+Adaptable syllabus: students can maximize the value of a course is through a flexible, adaptable syllabus.
 If there is any topic you want to cover or anyone you'd like to invite, I try to make that possible.
 I also try to incorporate relevant current developments and unique opportunities.

 Sensemaking: Courses such as these are not simply about transmitting a given body of knowledge; it's about reflecting on important questions, looking at the big picture and making sense of it (one of the skills of resilience).